 Just ignore the fact that Cognitive Behavioral Therapy has the word therapy in it because CBT isn’t just about curing problems.
 You can also use it to train your mind to be more powerful.

-There are tons of great CBT exercise.
+There are many effective CBT exercise.
 All of them involve working with your thoughts.
 For instance, one exercise is to notice when you keep thinking the same negative recurring thought.
 You then challenge that thought in various ways, such as by remind yourself that it is just a thought, or by creating alternative, healthier thoughts.

 If you want to train your mind to think differently, CBT is definitely the way to go.
 The National Institute of Health calls CBT the “gold-standard of psychotherapy”.
 When it comes to developing mind power, you really cannot beat CBT.

 4: Mantras and Affirmations

 Mantras and affirmations are basically recited words or phrases.
 The range from sacred Sanskrit words like “Om” (which is the universal sound in Buddhism) to English phrases such as “I am confident and in control”.

-Some mantra have spiritual properties and are many thousands of years old.
+Some mantras have spiritual properties and are many thousands of years old.
 Sacred texts state that these mantras will gift specific powers to the practitioner.

 5: Pratyahara Yoga

 You probably already know that if you do yoga, you will improve your mind, right?

 What you probably don’t know yet is that the best yogic exercise is not physical exercise.
 It’s Pratyahara Yoga, one of the Eight Limbs of Yoga created by Patanjali in The Yoga Sutras.

 Pratyahara is a mind training technique in which you withdraw from your senses.
 This removes you from external stimuli so you create a psychic defense shield around you.
 It is also excellent for reducing information overload.
 Sandra Bond Chapman, [founder, Center for Brain Health] states that the more information we consume the shallower our thinking becomes.